-- 1. Your academic lessons as timetabled are compulsory and take priority over all other commitments.
+- 1. Your timetabled academic lessons are compulsory and take priority over all other commitments.
 You will be registered into each lesson. - 2.
 All students should bring pens, pencils, a ruler and an eraser to lessons.
 Highlighters are often useful too. - 3.
-Calculators are required for: Physics, D&T and Maths Casio Fx-991EX (Classwiz). - 4.
+Calculators are required for many subjects.
+We recommend the Casio Fx-991EX (Classwiz). - 4.
 LOA must be requested in advance before you miss any academic or other timetabled lessons. - 5.
 Your teaching staff should be informed in advance by you of any absences. - 6.
 You are responsible for ensuring you catch up with any work missed as a result of absences.